sjsouvik/sjsouvik/README.md

 ## Frontend Developer

 Currently, I'm working as a frontend developer and have been working with ReactJS.
 I would love to explore backend stuff(Java, Spring boot, etc.) as well after having decent expertise in frontend technologies.
-Also, like to share my learnings by writing articles sometimes, you can check them out in blogs section of my portfolio.
+Also, like to share my learnings by writing articles, you can check them out in blogs section of my portfolio.

 - 🌍  I'm based in India